jin-nvidia/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

 ##### 2.5 Launch the web UI

 Go to your web browser, here we have tested with Google Chrome, and type in `<your machine's ip address>:<port number>`.
 The port number would be `7860` by default, or your modified port number if you changed the port number in [docker-compose.yaml](./docker-compose.yaml).
-Please note that, before you can use your mic/speaker to interact with the web UI, you will need to enable the origin ([reference](https://github.com/NVIDIA/GenerativeAIExamples/blob/main/docs/using-sample-web-application.md#troubleshooting)):

-If you receive the following `"Media devices could not be accessed"` error message when you first attempt to transcribe a voice query, perform the following steps.

-1. Open another browser tab and enter `chrome://flags` in the location field.

-1. Enter `insecure origins treated as secure` in the search field.

-1. Enter `http://<host-ip>:7860` (or your own port number) in the text box and select **Enabled** from the menu.

-1. Click **Relaunch**.

-1. After the browser opens, grant `http://host-ip:7860` (or your own port number) access to your microphone.

-1. Retry your request on the web UI.

 ## Customization
 To customize for your own agentic LLM in LangGraph with your own tools, the [LangGraph tutorial on customer support](https://langchain-ai.github.io/langgraph/tutorials/customer-support/customer-support/) is helpful, where you'll find detailed explanations and steps of creating tools and agentic LLM in LangGraph.
-Afterwards, you can create your own file similar to the graph files in [`graph_definitions/`](./graph_definitions/) which can connect to the simple voice/text Gradio UI by calling [`launch_demo_ui`](./graph_definitions/graph_patient_intake_only.py#L184), or can be imported by the [chain server](./chain_server/chain_server.py#L31).
+Afterwards, you can create your own file similar to the graph files in [`graph_definitions/`](./graph_definitions/) which can connect to the simple text Gradio UI by calling [`launch_demo_ui`](./graph_definitions/graph_patient_intake_only.py#L184), or can be imported by the [chain server](./chain_server/chain_server.py#L31).